ch4mpy/spring-addons/samples/tutorials/README.md

 In OAuth2, **opaque tokens** can be used instead of JWTs, but it requires introspection: clients and resource-servers have to send a request to authorization-server to ensure the token is valid and get token "attributes" (equivalent to JWT "claims").
 This process can have serious performance impact compared to JWT validation.

-#### 1.4.2.
-Access-Token
+#### 1.4.2. access token
 Pretty much like a paper proxy you could give to someone else to vote for you.
 It contains as minimum following attributes:
 - issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and recieved proxy)
 - subject: resource-owner unique identifier (person who grants the proxy)
 - scope: what this token can be used for (did the resource owner grant a proxy for voting, managing a bank account, get a parcell at post-office, etc.)
 - expiry: until when can this token be used

-A token to be sent by client as Bearer `Authorization` header in its requests to resource-server.
-Access-tokens content should remain a concern of authorization and resource servers only (client should not try to read access-tokens)
+A token to be sent by client as Bearer `Authorization` header in its requests to resource-server. access tokens content should remain a concern of authorization and resource servers only (client should not try to read access tokens)

 #### 1.4.3.
 Refresh-Token
-A token to be sent by client to authorization-server to get new access-token when it expires (or preferably just before).
-Refresh-token lifespan is usually quite long and can be used to get many access-tokens.
+A token to be sent by client to authorization-server to get new access token when it expires (or preferably just before).
+Refresh-token lifespan is usually quite long and can be used to get many access tokens.
 If leaked, user is exposed to an import identity usurpation risk.
 As a consequence, clients should be very careful about the way it stores tokens and it should make sure it communicates refresh-tokens only to the authorization-server which issued it.

 #### 1.4.4.
 ID-Token
 Part of OpenID extension to OAuth2.
 A token to be used by client to get user info.